xyzmean/amneziawg-openwrt/README.md

 A: Versioning follows the pattern `x.y.z` where `x` and `y` represent the current AmneziaWG version, and `z` corresponds to the YAAWG version.

 **Q: I get errors on steps `Download and prepare SDK`, `Checkout OpenWRT repository`, `Update feeds`.
 Any advice?**
-A: It looks like the OpenWRT repository went for a coffee break and ins unavailable at the moment.
+A: It looks like the OpenWRT repository went for a coffee break and is unavailable at the moment.
 Try restarting the workflow in 15-40 minutes.

 ## Project description